- Developers

 After the Export button is pressed, the results can be seen in the Azure Portal.

-The equivalent command using the SQL statement export is shown below:
+The equivalent SQL statement is shown below:

 -